Why My iPhone Won't Charge? Here is What To Do

 Charger can also be the reason why your iPhone won't charge.
 There are many power sources that you can connect your iPhone to: wall charger, computer USB port, car charger, portable charger.
 Try to charge your iPhone with other sources.
 For example, if you were using a wall charger, connect your iPhone to a laptop USB port.
 If it works, then you would know that the charger is broken.

-3. Check and Clean iPhone Charging Port
+3. iPhone Charging Port Not Working

 Take a close look at the charging port with a flashlight and if you find any obstruction, clean it with a clean toothbrush or blow it out with air duster.
 Then you can plug your iPhone into a charger and see if it is charging now.

 Charging involves not only the accessories but also iPhone itself.
 It is the software that recognizes the power source and starts the charging process.
 So if there is something going wrong with the software, your iPhone won't charge properly.
+To solve the problem, you can try to reboot or restore iPhone.

 Tip: A restore will delete data from iPhone.
 A thorough backup is a must before restoring iPhone.
 Besides software, hardware malfunction also results in charging problem.
 If your iPhone has been badly smashed, crashed, water damaged, the battery or other electronic components might be affected, and thus cause the charging problem.